Hilal-Almoqbali/Hilal-Almoqbali/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on C/C++ projects, and personal website.
-- 🌱 I’m currently learning mathematics, C/C++,and JS.
+- 🌱 I’m currently learning mathematics, C/C++,HTML,CSS,Pyton,mathematica,and JS.
-- 🤔 I’m looking for knowledge.
-- 💬 Ask me about nothing.

 - 📫 How to reach me: Twitter[@Hilal_Almoqbali](https://twitter.com/Hilal_Almoqbali)

 ### 🌎 My Languages 🌎